out-of-cheese-error/gooseberry/README.md

 `gooseberry config kb hierarchy`

-The hierarchy defines how the folder structure of the knowledge base looks and which annotations are on what pages.
+The hierarchy defines how the folder and file structure of the knowledge base looks and which annotations are on what pages.

 The available options are: